Iterators

 for n in FibonacciIter(10):

-You may not use iterators much, but many packages you use do.
-So it’s important to know how they function.
+You may not use iterators much, but many packages you use do, so it’s important to have a basic understanding on how they work.